-Seattle University's President's Committee for Sustainability (PCS) wants to hear from you!
+Seattle University's wants to hear from you!
 Let us know how SU might be more SUstainable and how you might support SUstainability.
 You can submit your ideas

 Video prompt: "HOW DO I HELP THE EARTH?"